Nathan Sonenshein: Career

-In 1970, Sonenshein was head of the Navy's Bureau of Ships, just before it became the Naval Ship Systems Command.
+In 1970, Sonenshein was head of the Navy's Bureau of Ships just before it became the Naval Ship Systems Command.
 After the Navy awarded the DX program to Litton-Ingalls shipyard, he told leaders of Bath Iron Works that he foresaw no future naval work going to the Maine shipyard.
-This spurred Bath to make a series of improvements that helped it win the right to design and build the first Oliver Hazard Perry frigates and Arleigh Burke destroyers.
+This spurred Bath to make a series of improvements that helped it win the contracts to design and build the first Oliver Hazard Perry frigates and Arleigh Burke destroyers.
+From 1972 to 1974, he served as head of the Shipbuilding Council for the Navy Material Command.